sacry-/sacry-.github.io/_posts/2017-07-01-3-containers,-docker-and-machine-learning.md

 ### Wrap up

-In this post I have shown how to use basic Docker to setup a data-science/machine learning environment.
+In this post I have shown how to use basic Docker to setup a machine learning environment.
 We then applied the environment to run a very basic algorithm called RandomForest.
 We did not optimize anything and just randomly hoped to improve results.
 Todays state of the art models in classifying something like the positions Long short-term memory (LSTM) networks, convolutional neural networks (CNN) or attention based networks (Transformer), do amazingly great on the tasks.
 There is always room for improvement!

 ### Sources